What is Dyeing Process in Textile Industry?

 A dyeing liquor is made in a dyeing bath (pane) with dyeing chemicals and accessories.
 The fabric or other form of textile materials are dipped into or passed through the dyeing bath.
 Dyeing can be performed in hot and cold liquor.
 Various types of chemicals, liquor ratio, and temperature are involved in dyeing.
 Dyeing mills and small dyeing houses follow dyeing recipe to get needed colours and shade of a colour in the textile material or in garments.

-Read this post to learn more about dyeing process, different types of dyes used for dyeing and different types of dyeing machines.
+Read this post to learn more about the dyeing process, different types of dyes used for dyeing, and different types of dyeing machines.

 Prasanta Sarkar